November 25, 2024

 Hicks: The work is so vital because police agencies are severely understaffed with the increase in violent crimes.
 Police agencies have focused on more serious violent crimes.
 That has resulted in a severe gap between the resources needed to solve crime and complex community problems.
 Police agencies devote fewer resources to solving fraud, property crimes, and missing people.

-Hicks: We need private investigators to fill the enormous gap between the resources that are devoted to solving crimes against African Americans and the resources necessary to solve African-American crime victimization.
+Hicks: We need private investigators to fill the enormous gap between the resources that are devoted to solving crimes against African Americans and the resources necessary to solve African American crime victimization.
 Information about unsolved crimes against African Americans is not adequately publicized, which is often required to facilitate a more diligent police response.

-Media outlets are more likely to promote stories about white crime victims and white missing persons than stories about African-American crime victims.
-Moreover, in the Journal of Communication, Travis L. Dixon, then at the University of Michigan, Daniel Linz of U.C.
+Media outlets are more likely to promote stories about white crime victims and white missing persons than stories about African American crime victims.
+Moreover, in the Journal of Communication, Travis L. Dixon, then at the University of Michigan, and Daniel Linz of U.C.
 Santa Barbara sampled local television news broadcasts in Los Angeles and Orange counties in California and found that, when compared against relevant crime data, ‘African Americans were overrepresented as perpetrators.
 African Americans are more likely to be profiled on the news as suspects, not as victims.’

 BE: Share a case where you have reduced crime in our communities.